Plan Your Visit

 * Layout designed for letter sized paper, printed double-sided, flipped on short end.
 Fold in half for booklets or trifold for brochures.

 In response to the drastic changes we’ve seen in schools and the community, we are currently unable to host guided school programs.
-We are continuing to adapt to ongoing health concerns and will post updates to the website as they come available.

 The garden is open year-round for horticultural students and professionals, for the purpose of botanical research and private horticultural study.
 Please contact us for more information.